 4 Reasons Why a Prophetic Decree is Powerful:

 1. A Prophetic Decree Unlocks Kingdom Resources

 King Hezekiah issued a decree inviting Israel and Judah to repent and come to Jerusalem for the Passover.
 That decree resulted in a national revival as multitudes turned to God, celebrating the Passover for the first time in generations.
-This was followed by a mass destruction of altars and ‘high places’ dedicated to false gods.
+This was followed by the mass destruction of altars and ‘high places’ dedicated to false gods.
 (2 Chron 30-31)

 A decree is a royal command.
 The Aramaic and Hebrew words translated ‘decree’ in these passages could also be translated law, regulation, (royal) edict, judgment, commandment or commission.

 Your prophetic decree unlocks the resources of the Kingdom!
 Your words will change atmospheres, touch hearts, break through opposition and shift situations into alignment with God’s purposes.